nickchase/k0s/docs/troubleshooting.md

 DEBUG=true make k0s
 ```

-Any value not equal to the "false" would work.
+Any value not equal to "false" would work.

 To add custom linker flags use `LDFLAGS` variable.